anttijuu/PluginDllDemo/README.md

 * Boost-system
 * jsoncpp

 You need to download and install boost and build the system library at least.
-Also download jsoncpp, run the amalgamate.py script and install the headers to /usr/local/include.
+Also download jsoncpp, run the amalgamate.py script and install the header to /usr/local/include and the cpp file to each project's source code directory.

 ## Building

-First build Library:
+First build the library:

 1. cd EasyCryptoLib
 2. mkdir build